 Hellebores are winter hardy evergreen shade perennials that bloom late winter in colors ranging from pure white to pastel green to deep purple.
-The flowers are either nodding or face upward.
-They are deer and rodent resistant and only require that the older leaves be pruned off when the new ones push through.
+The flowers are either nodding or facing upward.
+They are deer and rodent resistant and only require light pruning of the older leaves when new growth emerges.

 There are many varieties, and some have fragrant flowers.
-They prefer well drained organic soil and filtered sun or shade.
+They prefer well-drained organic soil and filtered sun or shade.
 Fertilize yearly with a product that has lower nitrogen and higher potassium and phosphorous.
-Flower tone by Espoma works well.
-The only pruning that is required is to remove older leaves when they look tattered or damaged.
+Flower Tone by Espoma works well.
+The only pruning required is to remove older leaves when they look tattered or damaged.

 Hellebores are in the Ranunculaceae family and there are over 20 varieties.
 Helleborus foetidus or the Bear Foot Hellebore can handle a little more sun than the others, has uniquely serrated leaves and the flower is a pastel green.